kaiquegarcia/gojob/README.md

 So if you're going to add some job from a web request, you can inject your Request ID to the JobProcessor, then you can track it in your logs.

-I'm still working in more examples, so feel free to [contact me](https://twitter.com/kg_thebest) if you want to know more about this project.
+I'm still working on more examples, so feel free to [contact me](https://twitter.com/kg_thebest) if you want to know more about this project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.